atsign-foundation/noports/README.md

 The scripts directory of this repo contains an example `sshnpd.sh` that can be run in a user's home directory (and assumes that the release has been `untar`'d there too).
-Copy the file to your home directory, so the next release does not over write your config.
+Copy the file of interest to your home directory, so the next release does not over write your config e.g.

 `cp ~/sshnp/sshnpd.sh ~/sshnpd.sh`